 Computing and E-Safety

-Our school use the computing plans developed by the Wessex Computing Project 2014 - these include an element of e-safety learning in every module.
+The Ashcott School 'Teach Computing' curriculum is based on the plans developed by the National Centre for Computing Education - these include an element of e-safety learning throughout.

-|These children are using the school iPADs to control a Beebot on-screen.
+|These children are using the school iPads to control a Beebot on-screen.

-|Children have access to laptops to support their learning across the curriculum.
+|Children have access to a class set of laptops to support their learning across the curriculum.

 For more information about how to keep your child safe on-line click here...